 The tests are administered in the hospital’s new state-of-the art Pediatric Pulmonary Function Lab, situated in the newly opened Ambulatory Care Building on the hospital’s family-friendly main campus in Schenley Park, just outside of Coral Gables.

-You’ll be confident knowing that tests are performed and interpreted by experts specially trained and highly experienced in testing and evaluating children.
+You’ll be confident knowing that pulmonary function tests are performed and interpreted by experts specially trained and highly experienced in testing and evaluating children.
 No one knows children, like the physicians and staff at Miami Children’s Hospital.

 Here are some of the tests offered through the Pulmonary Function Lab: